hughobrien/psu-constitution/README.md

 3. The remit of the AGM is to a clear indication of the state of the PSU to its members.
 It provides opportunities for discussion on issues brought to the Agenda prior to the meeting.
 It functions to allow transparency and accountability to members of the PSU on Constitutional, Representational and Financial areas.
 The function of the AGM is to fulfil these criteria in the following manner:

-	1. To change the Constitution and adopt amendments proposed by the Postgraduate population.
+	1. To change the Constitution and adopt amendments proposed by the postgraduate population.

 	2. To elect new Executive Officers to posts.